Whenever Porsche launches a new generation of 911 models, everybody jokes that the car “still looks the same”.

 The new Porsche 911 4S seems more practical, too.
 For instance, there are bottle holders on the doors (I don’t recall those before).

-The Porsche 911 Carrera 4S cockpit is also much neater, too.
+The Porsche 911 Carrera 4S cockpit is also much neater.
 There are fewer buttons.
 Some of the functions that used to be on the centre console have become tabs sitting below the large infotainment screen.

 Meanwhile, the rest of the functions, such as stop-start and sports exhaust, are now virtual buttons inside said infotainment system.
-Not exactly inconvenient, but something you’ll have to get used to.
+Not exactly inconvenient, but something you’ll have to learn to live with.

 But I like the keyless ignition.
 While I don’t mind fishing the key from my pocket to insert and twist, this is just more seamless.